devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using AI to answer questions, recommend products, and handle sales inquiries, escalating to a human agent when necessary.
+This workflow automates customer interactions on WhatsApp using AI, providing instant responses and lead qualification to enhance sales efficiency.

 ## Input Details
-The workflow is triggered by an incoming message to a WhatsApp business account, containing customer inquiries.
+The workflow is triggered by an incoming WhatsApp message received via a webhook, initiating an automated response process.

 ## Process Summary
-The workflow receives a customer's message from WhatsApp.
-It then uses an AI model (OpenAI's GPT-4) to process the message and generate a suitable response, incorporating product recommendations if applicable.
-If the AI determines the conversation needs human intervention, it switches to a human agent.
-Otherwise, the AI continues to engage with the customer, providing pricing or company information as needed.
+First, the workflow receives a new WhatsApp message.
+It then uses AI to analyze the message content and generate a relevant response.
+This response is then sent back to the customer on WhatsApp.
+Additionally, the conversation details are logged into a Google Sheet for tracking and analysis, and if the conversation qualifies as a lead, it is also updated in a CRM system like HubSpot.

 ## Output Details
-The workflow sends automated AI-generated responses or escalations to a human agent back to the customer via WhatsApp.
+The workflow sends automated AI-generated responses back to the customer on WhatsApp, logs conversation data in Google Sheets, and updates qualified leads in HubSpot.